 If you consider yourself a highly skilled colour retoucher or colour 'technician' - colour management will not replace you.

 The real benefit of colour management is that it enables colour simulation across the 'workflow' - it is an 'enabling' technology.

-It can provide you with the ability to simulate your print output (CMYK digital ,offset, RGB photo, etc) before you commit to print - this is done using a calibrated and ICC profiled monitor, utilizing soft proofing.
+It can provide you with the ability to simulate your print output (CMYK digital ,offset, RGB photo, etc) before you commit to print - this is done using a calibrated and ICC profiled monitor, utilising soft proofing.